Numerical Studies on the Radio Afterglows in TDE: Bow Shock

-The head of the BS can be roughly regarded as a normal shock, while the remaining part of the BS corresponds to an oblique shock.
+The head of the bow shock can be roughly regarded as a normal shock, while the remaining part of the bow shock corresponds to an oblique shock.
 When the Mach number is much greater than 1, the post-shock pressure is $P_2\simeq \frac{3}{4}\rho_1 v^2_1 \sin^2 \psi$, where $\rho_1$ is the density of the pre-shock gas and $\psi$ is the angle between the upstream velocity and the shock front, \citealt{landau1987}).
-Obviously, the BS can efficiently dissipate the kinetic energy of the incoming flow.
-Electrons/protons are efficiently accelerated at the BS front, and the magnetic field pressure could be amplified to several percentages of the ram pressure due to resonant streaming instability excited by relativistic particles \citep{volk2005}.
+Obviously, the bow shock can efficiently dissipate the kinetic energy of the incoming flow.
+Electrons/protons are efficiently accelerated at the bow shock front, and the magnetic field pressure could be amplified to several {percent} of the ram pressure due to resonant streaming instability excited by relativistic particles \citep{volk2005}.

-The electron acceleration efficiency $\epe$ is usually assumed to be the fraction of the energy flux that can be dissipated at the shock surface (i.e., the change in the kinetic energy flux across the shock) channelled into the relativistic electrons in the downstream.
+The electron acceleration efficiency $\epe$ is usually assumed to be the fraction of the energy flux that can be dissipated at the shock surface (i.e., the change in the kinetic energy flux across the shock) channeled into the relativistic electrons in the downstream.
 In the frame of shock front, the expression of $\epe$ is \be \epe=\frac{e_2 v_{d}}{\frac{1}{2}\rho_{i} v^3_s (1-C^{-2})} \ee where $e_2$ is the energy density of CRe in the downstream, $v_{d}$ is the downstream velocity, $\rho_{i}$ is the pre-shock density, and $C=4$ is the compression ratio.
 The expression of $\epe$ can be further simplified to $0.6 e_2/e_{d}$, where $e_{d}$ is thermal pressure in the downstream.
 Here we adopt $\epe=0.03$.
 The magnetic field is not included in the simulations; instead, we assume that the ratio of magnetic field energy density to that of CRe in each mesh cell remains constant, i.e., $(8\pi)^{-1}B^2/e_2=\epb/\epe$, where $\epb$ is set to be 0.10.

 The treatment of relativistic electrons and magnetic field strength in this work is exactly the same as in Paper I. For more details, please refer to Sections 2.3 and 2.4 of Paper I.